 Visitors can either end the trail on Fleming Beach or continue on to the Mahana Ridge Trail.
 The Mahana Ridge trail is more difficult and travels inland into the forest.

 See Related: Most Scenic Bike Trails Across America

 21. Napili Beach

 Napili Beach, also called Napili Bay, is one of Maui’s most visited beaches.
 Located in East Maui, the bay is protected by an outer reef, which makes it a relaxing spot to swim and snorkel among the reef fish.
-During the winter months, the bay becomes an amazing place for whale watching.
+During winter, the bay becomes an amazing place for whale watching.

 The golden sands of Napili are an excellent place for sunbathing or building sandcastles along the shore.
 Small waves can sometimes enter the bay and are awesome for kids and adults alike to catch on a boogie board.
-But most days, the waves or minimal, so I highly recommend renting a paddle board and taking a relaxing tour of the coastline.
+But most days, the waves are minimal, so I highly recommend renting a paddle board and taking a relaxing coastline tour.

 If you get hungry, check out the nearby Sea House Restaurant at the Napili Kai Beach Resort.
-It is one of the few beachfront restaurants on Maui and is open for breakfast, lunch, and dinner.
-Their happy hour was voted best on the island by Maui Magazine; I recommend trying the delicious Sea House Mule.
+It is one of the few beachfront restaurants in Maui and is open for breakfast, lunch, and dinner.
+Maui Magazine voted Their happy hour best on the island; I recommend trying the delicious Sea House Mule.

 See Related: Best Snorkeling Spots in Hawaii